kb-dk/solr-and-snippets/corpus_analysis/README.md

 |./claussen07val.xml| [MAANENS TUNGSIND](https://tekster.kb.dk/text/adl-texts-claussen07val-shoot-workid66131) |workid66131|#biblid66131|4 4 3 3|13.8571|
 |./jacobjp08val.xml| [I Seraillets Have](https://tekster.kb.dk/text/adl-texts-jacobjp08val-shoot-workid63094) |workid63094|#biblid63094|14|6.7143|

-Sophus Claussen's and Emil Aarestrup's poems are definately sonnets, as implied by strophe structure and the approximately pentametric number of vowels per line (and, by the way, Aarestrup points often that he is actually writing sonnets).
+Sophus Claussen's and Brorson's poems are not sonnets, but all of them with strophe structure 4 4 3 3 definitely are sonnets, as implied by strophe structure and the approximately pentametric number of vowels per line (and, by the way, Aarestrup points often that he is actually writing sonnets).

 # Then we have the rhymes